Economic

 This is for the point where the friction is visible, but has not yet turned into a PIP, bonus docking, or formal HR process.

-It is also for the period right after a regrettable loss, when the cost of re-hire is immediate and leadership wants to avoid repeating the same pattern.
+It is also for the period right after a preventable loss, when the cost of re-hire is immediate and leadership wants to avoid repeating the same pattern.

-Recurring friction turns into rework, delayed delivery, manager cleanup time, and sometimes a regrettable loss with immediate re-hire cost.
+Recurring friction turns into rework, delayed delivery, manager cleanup time, and sometimes a preventable loss with immediate re-hire cost.

 It leaves the team without a shared way to interpret weak signals until the pattern is already expensive.

-That keeps the workshop from feeling generic and gives the sponsor a clearer reason to invest.
+That keeps the workshop from feeling generic and gives the sponsor a clearer reason to invest when broader team work is warranted.

-A low-friction hello with role, team context, and top friction pattern.
+A short hello with role, team context, and the main problem you are seeing.

-Clarify whether the right delivery path is a one-team workshop, targeted manager follow-through, or a paired intervention.
+Clarify whether the right next step is manager support, a one-team workshop, a combined intervention, or broader rollout.

 Start with a 90-minute IC workshop.
 Continue with a short manager series built around real cases, better interpretation, and practical follow-through.

-The IC workshop gives the team a shared language for friction, load, signaling, and support needs.
-It helps people see where work is breaking down and what kinds of structure reduce avoidable drag.
+The IC workshop gives the team a shared language for where work is breaking down, what support helps, and what changes reduce avoidable drag.

-Managers continue through a short series focused on live cases: interpret what happened, separate observation from fast misread, choose safer first moves, and practice the method on real situations.
+Managers continue through a short series focused on live cases: interpret what happened, avoid jumping to conclusions, choose safer first moves, and practice the method on real situations.

-Some problems look interpersonal on the surface but are really about hidden expectations, weak signal surfaces, feedback-channel mismatch, or fragmented workflow.
+Some problems look interpersonal on the surface but are really about hidden expectations, unclear handoffs, feedback landing badly, or fragmented workflow.

 The workshop helps the team see the pattern.
 The manager series helps leadership interpret cases earlier and reinforce change in practice.